 If you’ve done a good job in the first few sections, your reader should have a pretty good idea of who you are and be able to decide whether or not they want to keep reading you.
 It doesn’t hurt to talk a bit more about yourself and sell them on why you’re the blog they should follow.
 Here are a few more ideas you can include:

-- What types of blog posts you write: “If you love X, Y, and Z, you’ll feel totally at home here.”
+- What types of content marketing (and blog posts) you’ll write: “If you love X, Y, and Z, you’ll feel totally at home here.”

 - What they will get out of reading your posts: “I share everything I’ve learned building a 6-figure consulting business from nothing.”